nonken/kabinet/README.md

 ## usage

 By lack of proper docs for now, the tests contain the best documentation.
-The follwong should give a rough idea of how it works:
+The following should give a rough idea of how it works:

 ```javascript